About the School of Music, Dance and Theatre

 Theatre students are provided with a cutting-edge education that combines professional training in acting, design and production infused with devising processes and new work creation, professional development and digital technologies for design, production and interaction.

 The evolution of the School of Music, Dance and Theatre is a story of deep history and diversity of effort.
 Most recently, the Arizona Board of Regents approved the merger of the School of Music with dance and theatre in August 2020.
-Dr. Heather Landes serves as the inaugural director.
+Dr. Heather Landes, the school's current director, served as the inaugural director.
 In this new configuration, we offer the broadest exposure to all the performing arts disciplines in one innovative, wildly-productive central hub.

 How did we get here?